-Keller utilized two triple axis jet grouting machines that were able to do the entire contract 33% faster than the anticipated schedule, resulting in a project that was substantially completed ahead of the deadline.
+Keller used two triple axis jet grouting machines that were able to do the entire contract 33% faster than the anticipated schedule, resulting in a project that was completed substantially ahead of the deadline.